 Intern with us

-We are currently seeking a Marketing and Development Intern to join our team for the Winter of 2019/2020.
+We are currently seeking a Marketing and Development Intern to join our team for the Spring of 2021.
 If you have a passion for international development, humanitarian assistance, and nonprofit management, this internship is for you!
-We are accepting applications through November 19, 2019.
+We are accepting applications through November 19, 2020.
 Click here to read more about the requirements, benefits, and how to apply.

 Make a Donation